Dan Schulman: Awards

 Schulman was named by Business Week as one of the top 20 people to watch in media, and was named the Ernst & Young 2009 Entrepreneur of the Year.
 In 2009 he was named one of the top 25 most powerful people in the global wireless industry.
 In 2017, the Council for Economic Education honored Schulman with its Visionary Award for promoting economic and financial literacy to create a better informed society.

 Fortune included him in the top ten in its 2017 Businessperson of the Year list, its 2018 list, and its 2019 list.
 In 2017, Schulman was recognized by the Brennan Center for Justice with its Brennan Legacy Award, named after the Supreme Court justice, for his contributions to democratize financial services and build a more inclusive global economy.
 Schulman was named to Fortune's 2021 list of the World's 50 Greatest Leaders, which recognizes those who in unprecedented times "stepped up to make the world better, and inspired others to do the same."
 Schulman debuted in 2021, ranking #3 and the highest-ranked business leader.

 In 2018, the Center for Financial Services Innovation awarded Schulman the first-ever Financial Health Network Visionary Award for his contributions to a "more accessible and inclusive" financial system.

-In 2018, Rutgers University awarded him an honorary doctorate, and he delivered the University's 252nd anniversary commencement speech.
+In 2018, Rutgers University awarded him an honorary doctorate, and he delivered the university's 252nd anniversary commencement speech.

 In 2019, Schulman was recognized by Endeavor Global with the High-Impact Leader of the Year Award for his work to support entrepreneurs around the globe.
 He was also named one of Glassdoor's Top 50 CEOs in 2019.

 In 2020, the Robert F. Kennedy Center for Justice and Human Rights honored Schulman with the Ripple of Hope Award, which recognizes those who have demonstrated a commitment to social change and a passion for equality, justice and basic human rights.

 Under his leadership, PayPal was named to Time's inaugural 100 Most Influential Companies, an honor that recognizes companies making an extraordinary impact around the world.

 Schulman was awarded the New York Urban League's 2021 Frederick Douglass Award for his commitment, dedication, and influence to advance the rights of generations of underserved Black Americans.

 In December 2021, Schulman was presented the "Voices of Solidarity" award by Vital Voices for his work advocating on behalf of women and girls around the world.

-He also delivered the 2022 Middlebury College commencement address, received an honorary Doctor of Letters degree at the same, and was awarded the 2022 Excellence in Economic Empowerment Award by 100 Black Men of New York.
+He delivered the 2022 Middlebury College commencement address, and received an honorary doctorate at the same, and was awarded the 2022 Excellence in Economic Empowerment Award by 100 Black Men of New York.